Kitware/VTK/Documentation/docs/design_documents/VTKFileFormats.md

  2. VTKHDF

-The last one is a file format using the same concepts as the XML formats described above but relying on [HDF5](https://www.hdfgroup.org/solutions/hdf5/) for actual storage.
-It expects to be simpler than the XML.
+This is a file format using the same concepts as the XML formats described above but relying on HDF5 for actual storage.
+It is simpler than the XML.
 It provides good I/O performance as well as robust and flexible parallel I/O capabilities and may to replace others file formats once it will be complete.
+It can be read/written using either hdf5 directly or the vtkhdf implementation in VTK.

 ## Simple Legacy Formats